-Rap star plays Bay festival today after Immigration ban lifted
+Rap star Tyler The Creator to play Bay festival after Immigration ban lifted

 Okonma later referenced his ban in a 2015 track, Smucker: "I got banned from New Zealand, whitey called me demon / And a terrorist, God dammit I couldn't believe it / Ban a kid from the country, I never fall, never timber".

-Npow, nearly six years later, Okonma is returning, visa and all.
+Now, nearly six years later, Okonma is returning, visa and all.

 His 2014 ban meant his case had to be completely reviewed, which ultimately produced an eerily reminiscent timeline.